RamCCTech/CPP_Advance_Assignments/Assignment1/Readme.md

     - Implementation: /Sketcher/src/Reader.cpp

 2. **Constructor:**
-    - Write a constructor for Reader that takes string variables as arguments.
+    - Implement a constructor for the `Reader` class that accepts string variables as parameters.
-    - Initializes member variables with the provided argument values.
+    - Initialize the member variables with the values provided as arguments.